Guy Zu-Aretz: Career in television and film

 In 2007, he became the host of Israel's version of the show Survivor.
 Originally broadcast on Israel's Channel 10, later moved to Channel 2.

 In 2012 Guy starred as "Ari" in the youth series Galis, a spin-off of the series The Dreamers, broadcast on HOT.

 Starting in May 2012, he is the host of Israel's version of Dancing With the Stars.

+In 2023, Zu-Aretz hosted the International Bible Contest.

 Musical career

 In 2012, he premiered the album Ladino and prayers from home, in which he and his brother, Roy Zu-Aretz, performed Ladino songs and romances, along with Jewish prayers from their Sephardic heritage.

 The two have been touring Israel with the live show, produced by Eli Grunfeld, ever since.
 They have performed in festivals, Jewish holiday celebrations and venues across the country.
 In 2014, they celebrated their 100th show.

 In March 2014, he released his second album, also in the Sephardic Ladino tradition, Casa Zu-Aretz.

 In his live shows, he has collaborated with musicians including David D'Or and Galit Giat.